Junior School FAQs

 Two classes in Nursery and three classes from Reception to Year 6.

-Our ‘wraparound care’ runs from 7.30am to 6.00pm.
-There is a ‘Breakfast Club’ which runs from 7.30am to 8.10am and a ‘Late School’ facility, which runs from 3.00pm to 6.00pm.
-Both carry an additional cost and must be booked in advance to guarantee places.
+Our wraparound care runs from 7.30am to 6.00pm.
+There is a breakfast club which runs from 7.30am to 8.10am and an after school care facility, which runs from 3.00pm to 6.00pm.
+Both carry an additional cost.
+Both can be booked in advance to guarantee places.

 EYFS and KS1 enjoy singing assemblies, sharing assemblies and assemblies which focus on our school values.
 There are Key Stage 2 school assemblies in the hall on Mondays and Fridays.
-On Tuesday there is form time.
-On Wednesdays there is circle time or hymn practice.
-Thursdays rotate between House assembly and form time.
+On Tuesday, there is circle time or House Assemblies.
+On Wednesdays, there is hymn practice.
+On Thursdays, children stay in their forms and have Form Time.

 Yes, a very strong system.
-We do our best to put siblings in the same house and children are awarded house (plus) points and credits in all lessons for their work, behaviour, manners and initiative.
+We do our best to put siblings in the same house and children are awarded house points in all lessons for their work, behaviour, manners and initiative.
+Values Certificates are awarded to children who have clearly demonstrated one of the 7 values.
 There are regular House meetings for children in KS1 and KS2.

-Yes, from the Orpington, Beckenham and Docklands areas for Year 3 upwards.
-Further details are available from the Bursary.
+Yes, for children from Year 3 only.
+Routes include Beckenham, Chelsfield and Canary Wharf.
+Further details are available on our website and from the Bursary.

 Policies can be found on the Colfe’s website.